 What are the halakhic issues involved?
 Is there a heter available for such a procedure?

-From the perspective of the Torah prohibition against tattooing, our rabbinic supervisor, Rav Yehuda Henkin, permits this procedure because it is restorative in nature and does not add to (or give the impression of adding to) what was originally there.
+There is a Torah prohibition against tattooing.
+Our rabbinic supervisor, Rav Yehuda Henkin, maintains that tattoos for breast reconstruction do not fall under the prohibition because they are restorative in nature and does not add to (or give the impression of adding to) what was originally there.

 A halachic consensus to permit such procedures when the need is great has been building.
 Articles on the topic include “Survey of Recent Halakhic Periodical Literature: Medical and Cosmetic Tattooing,” by Rabbi J. David Bleich (Tradition 42:4) and “Halakhic Issues Presented by Breast Cancer,” by Naomi Englard-Schaffer and Dr Deena Zimmerman, our site’s medical supervisor (Tradition 41:4).